 When preparing savings estimates for a list of proposed ECMs, the adopted calculation methods should be based on sound engineering principles and methodologies.
-Inputs should be derived from production and weather data, system design information, manufacturer specifications, and operational data from on-site monitoring.
+Inputs should be derived from production data, weather data, system design information, manufacturer specifications, and operational data from on-site monitoring, as appropriate to the nature of the proposed project.
 For each ECM, the calculation methodology, formulas, inputs, assumptions and their sources need to be clearly documented.